-On her way home she had to take the underground train and from there the movie develops two different story lines:
+On her way home she had to take the underground train and from there the movie develops two different storylines:

 In one scenario she has gotten on the train home just in time, just to find her boyfriend being at home with another woman.
 Can it get worse?
 She just lost her job and finds her boyfriend cheating on her.
 Her life crumbles in front of her eyes.
 She lost everything....or so she thought.

 Some people see this as a thrill, an adventure they take.
 But a lot of people are afraid of any change.
-They assume they live comfortably, all is set, they have forseen everything and everything is going according to plan.
+They assume they live comfortably, all is set, they have foreseen everything and everything is going according to plan.
 This feeling of safety and security can be comforting on one side.
 You think you have control over your life, things are as they should be.

-Avoidance of any pain and long-term feeling of insecurity and uncertainty can lead to rumination, anxiety, racing negative thoughts and expectations that will be based on past experiences and the meaning we give to them.
+Avoidance of any pain and long-term feeling of insecurity and uncertainty can lead to rumination, anxiety, racing negative thoughts, and expectations that will be based on past experiences and the meaning we give to them.
 Your mind fears the unknown because it considers what you know already to be safer for you.
 Your imagination will come up with a list of potential things to fear about.
 And it's all created to keep you safe, away from danger.

 So you either do nothing and keep still, thinking you can avoid any change by not moving.
 And you find yourself getting frustrated and unmotivated over time.
 You keep yourself in the golden cage, feeling empty and unsatisfied.
-Or you have plan A, B, C, D figured out and you still worry.... seemingly your life is under control, your future is under control and now you could relax, yet you can't.
+Or you have plans A, B, C, and D figured out and you still worry.... seemingly your life is under control, your future is under control and now you could relax, yet you can't.

 Life is change.

 You can spend your time worrying about things you can control and worrying about things that are out of your control.
-Either way change will happen.
+Either way, change will happen.
 So it might be about time to make peace with life.
 When you worry about things you could do something about, do something about them.

-Could you change job?
+Could you change jobs?

 Could you end this toxic relationship?